MIT-LCP/mimic-website/content/events/bhibsn-challenge.md

   - Could someone replicate your study cohort and analysis easily?
   - Have you clearly cited your data sources?
 3. Have you practiced and timed your presentation?
 4. Have you emailed your presentation to the challenge organizers at `data-challenge@physionet.org`?
-Deadline: 6 March 2018 (noon PST).
+Deadline: 7am on Wednesday 7 March 2018.
 5. Please arrive the conference room of the presentation session at least 15 minutes in advance of the start of the session and introduce yourself to the session chair.